Cedarville High School (Cedarville, Ohio)

 Cedarville High School is a public high school in Cedarville, Ohio.
 It is the only high school in the Cedar Cliff Local School District.
-Some notable things the school has accomplished recently are the cross country team qualifying for the state meet in 2018 and also 2019.
-The Boys Basketball team has won the OHC South in 2021 and 2024.
-The volleyball team won back to back OHC South titles from 2023-2024.
+Some notable things the school has accomplished recently are the cross country team qualifying for the State mMeet in 2018 and 2019.
+Their boys basketball team has won the OHC South in 2021 and 2024.
+Their volleyball team won back to back OHC South titles from 2023-2024.